stephenslab/gtexresults/README.md

 ## Setup instructions (simpler)

+To reproduce the results of Urbut, Wang & Stephens (2017), please follow these steps.

 The complete analyses require installation of several programs and libraries.
 To facilitate reproducing our results, we have developed a [Docker container](https://hub.docker.com/r/gaow/mash-paper)